PhotoNews

 SHARE

-Islamabad: Afghanistan has refused to participate in a meeting of the Joint Economic Commission (JEC) at the last minute as relations with Pakistan are at the lowest ebb after recent outburst by Afghan President Ashraf Ghani against Islamabad.
+Islamabad: Afghanistan has refused to participate in a meeting of the Joint Economic Commission (JEC) at the last minute as relations with Pakistan are at the lowest ebb after a recent outburst by Afghan President Ashraf Ghani against Islamabad.

-Afghan Finance Minister Eklil Hakimi on Sunday told his counterpart Ishaq Dar about his government’s decision to call off the JEC meeting just before his plane was scheduled to take off for Islamabad, said sources in the Ministry of Finance.
+On Sunday, Afghan Finance Minister Eklil Hakimi told his counterpart Ishaq Dar about his government’s decision to call off the JEC meeting just before his plane was scheduled to take off for Islamabad, said sources in the Ministry of Finance.

-The commission was supposed to take up for discussion 55 items including three-dozen burning issues, sources said.
+The commission was supposed to take up for discussion 55 items, including three-dozen burning issues, sources said.
 These included transit trade, access for Afghan cargo traffic to Pakistan’s border posts and integration of the customs system of the two sides to curb smuggling.

 Dar discussed “the possibility of holding the next Joint Economic Commission meeting in Islamabad in the last quarter of this year,” according to a brief statement issued by the Ministry of Finance on Sunday.